deepavadakan/machine-learning-challenge/README.md

 ## Feature Selection
 Determined the best features by using a heatmap comparing all features and RandomForestClassifier model to find the most important features.

 The heatmap shows a correlation between the features.
-Features that are more green are highly correlated and thus not a good option to include in the feature selection.
+Squares that are more green show features that are highly correlated.
+Including them would increase their importance and skewing the model.

 ![HeatMap](Resources/heatmap.png)

-The foloowing is the list of features by importance.
-Features that have err in their name are part of "Uncertainties Column" in the dataset and have been excluded.
+The following is the list of features by importance.
+Features that have err in their name are part of the "Uncertainties Column" in the dataset.
+This could be considered to be "margin of error" and have been excluded from the feature selection.

 ![feature_importance](Resources/feature_importance.png)